a8m/errors/README.md

 ### errors
-errors is an experimental package for errors handling in Go that simplifies the `err != nil` flow control and makes the code much readable and easier to maintain.
-It adopted a pattern that was taken from the Go standard libraries and made it more generic and friendly to use.
-You can read more about it in the section below.
+errors is an experimental package for error handling in Go that simplifies the `err != nil` flow control and makes the code much more readable and easier to maintain.
+It adopts a pattern that was taken from the Go standard library and made it more generic and friendly to use.

 #### Examples
 ##### Embed the `errors.Handler` in a struct.